The H and the L signals are the amplified signals from a pair

 It is easy to produce DC voltages corresponding to sin(w) and cos(w), where w is the turning angle of a potentiometer.

 Approximate sine and cosine function generator for use in a polarisation control system

-The H and V signals can be multiplied by the DC voltages representing sine and cosine for the potentiometer shaft angle with any electronically controlled attenuator, and the schottky diode ring mixer is a suitable one since it automatically provides a sign reversal when the control signal reverses sign.
+The H and L signals can be multiplied by the DC voltages representing sine and cosine for the potentiometer shaft angle with any electronically controlled attenuator, and the Schottky diode ring mixer is a suitable one since it automatically provides a sign reversal when the control signal reverses sign.
 I am using SBL1 from Mini-Circuits.